Summary

 4. Oblique Projections

-Oblique projections are used when standard projections do not allow for adequate visualization of certain structures due to bone superimposition.
+Oblique projections are employed when standard projections do not allow for adequate visualization due to bone superimposition.
 Examples include:

 - Dorso 60° Lateral-Palmar Medial Oblique (D60°L-PaMO).

-These projections are especially relevant in equine orthopedic diagnosis, where small alterations can affect sports performance.
+These projections are especially relevant in equine orthopedic diagnosis, where minor alterations can affect athletic performance.

 5. Importance of Correct Positioning

 Inadequate positioning can generate geometric distortion, false asymmetries, superimposition of structures, and diagnostic errors.
-In veterinary radiology, where the patient does not always cooperate, the use of adequate restraints and sedation when necessary is essential to guarantee diagnostic precision.
+In veterinary radiology, proper restraint and sedation when necessary are essential to ensure accuracy.

 6. Radiological Contrast Media

-Contrast media are chemical substances used to modify the radiographic density of structures that are normally not visible on a simple radiograph.
-Their purpose is to increase or decrease the contrast of blood vessels, delimit cavities, evaluate hollow organs, and determine the size, shape, and position of soft tissues.
-They can be administered orally or intravenously, depending on the study.
+Contrast media are chemical substances used to modify the radiographic density of structures that are normally not visible.
+Their purpose is to delimit cavities, evaluate hollow organs, and determine the size, shape, and position of soft tissues.
+They can be administered orally or intravenously.

 7. Types of Contrast Media